CSCI-442-Mines/project-5-starter/README.rst

         PageBreak

-Collaboration Policy
+12) Collaboration Policy
 ====================

-This is an **team project**.
+This is an **individual project**.
 All code you submit should be written by yourself.
 You should not share your code with others.

 Please see the syllabus for the full collaboration policy.